-- 1. Remove the discharge pipe from the kit. - Determine the routing of the discharge pipe in the vicinity of the boiler.
-Make up as much of the pipework as is practical, including the discharge pipe supplied.
+- 1. Remove the discharge pipe elbow (1) from the kit. - Determine the routing of the discharge pipe in the vicinity of the boiler.
+Make up as much of the pipework as is practical, including the discharge pipe elbow supplied.

-Make all soldered joints before connecting to the pressure relief valve.
+- Make all soldered joints before connecting to the pressure relief valve.
 Do not adjust the position of the valve.
-The discharge pipe must be installed before pressurising the system.

-- 3. The pipework must be at least 15mm diameter and run continuously downwards to a discharge point outside the building. - Firmly engage the flange on the pipe into the pressure relief valve outlet grommet, ensuring it is pushed fully in. - Complete the discharge pipework and route it to the outside discharge point.
+The discharge pipe must be installed before pressurising the system. - The pipework must be at least 15 mm diameter and run continuously downwards to a discharge point outside the building. - 4.
+Push the discharge elbow onto the valve outlet spigot (2) until a 'click' is felt indicating correct location. - 5.
+Complete the discharge pipework and route it to the outside discharge point.